-To provide our patients at BWF compassionate, timely and evidence-based treatment, to teach our future leaders, and to advance the field of psychiatry.
+To provide our patients compassionate, timely and evidence-based treatment, to teach our future leaders, and to advance the field of psychiatry.

 Respect: We achieve the best outcomes when we foster collegial staff relationships and deliver care that is patient-centered.
 We strive to continue dismantling the stigma associated with mental health problems and their treatment.